Chrysalis Fund: Apply for Funding

 When is the grant application period?
 Applications are welcomed year-round.
 Applications to fund projects for the 2021-2022 academic year are due June 1, 2021.

 What are the grant-funding levels?
 The amount of funding available in any year is set by the ESA Education and Outreach Committee.
 The same scoring rubric is used for reviewing all applications.
 The three levels for grant applications are:

 - Large grants ($1,000-$2,500)

 When are grant winners announced and funded?
-Grantees are announced August 1 with funding delivered circa September 1.
+Grantees are announced September 1 with funding delivered prior to October 1.

 How are grant winners chosen?
 Volunteers on ESA’s Education and Outreach Committee evaluate all grant applications according to a rubric that considers project concept, planning, and expected impact.
 Projects are ranked according to the scores produced by the rubric and funding decisions based on these rankings.
 See the detailed scoring rubric.